Abstract

 In [17] the authors consider, among other problems, the following nonlinear and singular problem:

 which describes a flat, circular elastic membrane which is deformed by an axisymmetric pressure applied to its surface.
 The edge of the membrane is restrained from deforming normal to its mid-plane.
 Either a compressive radial thrust or a contractile radial displacement is applied to the edge.
-The dependent variable u x stands for the radial stress and x is the dimensionless radius.
-The parameter ν stands for Poisson ration of the membrane material.
+The dependent variable stands for the radial stress and x is the dimensionless radius.
+The parameter stands for Poisson ration of the membrane material.

-Two solutions to the problem (15) are displayed in Figure 7.
+Two solutions to the problem (15).

 The behavior (almost linear decrease to the machine precision level) of the Chebyshev coefficients of the solution suggests a still exponential convergent process (see the (b) panel in Figure 8).